 So, oftentimes, Facebook, for instance, will have things posted on it that a third party will have copyright in, and what they’ll do is they’ll file a DMCA takedown notice to the web host, to the infringer, if they can identify that infringer, which normally they can’t, and to the ISP.
 Now, the ISP, such as Charter, can identify who you are because they can see when the particular item was uploaded or downloaded to a computer, to a web site on the Internet, and then they can, from the timestamp, trace that to an internet connection, and they can trace that internet connection to an account.
 And if that account is you at that particular timestamp moment, they know that, in fact, over their network, you’re the one that either downloaded the illegal song or uploaded the illegal song or allowed a song to be put through their network for someone else’s peer-to-peer advantage, or that you put a copyright protected work on a particular web site.

-So, if you receive one of these notice of actions under the Digital Millennium Copyright Act, you do need to worry because what it tells you is that the copyright owner has in fact identified you through the ISP.
+If you receive one of these notice of actions under the Digital Millennium Copyright Act, you do need to worry because what it tells you is that the copyright owner has in fact identified you through the ISP.
 Now, they may not know your name yet, but they can easily get it through a subpoena to the ISP after filing a lawsuit.

 So, by the way, you do have an opportunity to object to a notice of action under the Digital Millennium Copyright Act, the DMCA, if you believe that, in fact, you own the copyright or third party does not own the copyright.